Release Notes for Linux Mint 19 Xfce

 The bug report is available at https://bugs.launchpad.net/ubuntu/+source/sane-backends/+bug/1731459

-To work around this issue, edit /etc/samba/smb.conf and add the following line in the [global] section:
+To work around this issue, edit /etc/samba/smb.conf and add the following lines under "workgroup = WORKGROUP", in the "[global]" section:

 client max protocol = NT1